 - Z pattern is most commonly used when there is a low level of text content.
 Users would scan the page from top left to top right, glances down through the content, moving to the bottom left to the bottom right.
-To maximise use of this pattern, designer can place the most important content along the “Z” shape.
+To maximise the use of this pattern, the designer can place the most important content within the “Z” shape.

 Regardless of which pattern you go for, it is important to know what and how to emphasise the elements that are on top of the hierarchy list.
 In design, especially data visualisation, all aspects cannot be emphasised.
 In order for an element to stand out, others must fade into the background.
 Subtleties such as what size, colours, shapes, or what information to include and — perhaps more importantly — exclude, affects the hierarchy of design.

 Let’s break it down, shall we?

 Just like a newspaper headline, the larger the element, the more it will attract attention.
 The more attention it attracts, the more viewers will interact with it because it’s the first thing they see.

 In web design, Fitts’s Law states that bigger-sized objects are easier to engage with because less effort is required from users to click on them.
 In regards to text and typography, Smashing Magazine calculates some average sizes appropriate for headings and body copy:

 - Body copy → 12-14 pixels

 As we have explained thoroughly in this blog post, different colours have different psychological links to them that affect viewers’ perception of the objects.
 Bright colours are naturally more attention-grabbing, followed by rich darker colours and lighter tints.
 Muted, subdued colours lay at the bottom of the colour hierarchy.